Title: On the Wings of Unexpected Change

 “You weren’t the only one to drop the ball, McKay.”
 John ran a hand over his face and then nodded.
 “She told them nothing.
 Your people at least got them up to date on the basic information.”

 John nodded.
 “Yeah, that about sums things up.”
 Toggling his borrowed radio, he signed back into the channel with Ford.
 “Lieutenant, I woke up yesterday as a dire wolf.
 I couldn’t talk, my ATA gene still worked and I had all my faculties.
-It wasn’t a fun time.”
+It wasn’t a fun time.
+Eventually, we figured a workaround on the communications front, so I should have contacted you, so that’s on me.
+At any rate, I’m back to human now.”

 “Oh, my god, sir.
 That is so weird,” said Ford.

 “Yeah, you aren’t kidding,” John agreed before he explained what had happened.
 The noises the Lieutenant made as John explained what had gone on were gratifying and something in John smoothed out.
-The anger he was feeling was justified, but he had to calm down, settle his emotions, so that when he went to talk to Weir, he didn’t go for her throat.
-Literally or figuratively.
+The anger he was feeling was justified, but he had to calm down, settle his emotions so that when he went to talk to Weir, he didn’t go for her throat.
+Literally or figuratively was still up for debate.

 The Lieutenant moaned softly in his ear before he cleared his throat.
 “Damn, sir.
 I’ll have the men go and do a physical check on everyone to make sure they’re all still human and able to communicate.”